GuanceCloud/guance-docs/docs/en/monitoring/bot-obs/cloudfee.md

 ## View Events

-Intelligent check is based on the intelligent algorithm of Guance Cloud, which will find abnormal situations in cloud asset expenses and budget metrics, such as sudden abnormality of cloud asset expenses.
+Intelligent check is based on the intelligent algorithm of Guance, which will find abnormal situations in cloud asset expenses and budget metrics, such as sudden abnormality of cloud asset expenses.
 For abnormal situations, intelligent check will generate corresponding events.
 Under the operation menu on the right side of intelligent check list, click the "View Related Events" button to view the corresponding abnormal events.

 After configuring the corresponding cloud supplier's cloud account and the current month's budget, the cloud account bill check will generate two types of events after discovering anomalies according to the configuration to cooperate with us to troubleshoot error messages.